 Use Handshake to search for students who have had an opportunity with the organization and reach out to them to learn more.
 This will help you build your network of contacts associated with the organization.
 It could also provide valuable information on what the interning/working experience was like for that student, how they were able to succeed in the interview process, and any other tips and tricks they may have for exceling at the organization.
 When you talk to recruiters, you can let them know that you have chatted with other students and highlight some insider knowledge to show you’ve gone the extra step to learn more.

-Follow the employer(s) of interest on Handshake.
-You’ll be the first to be notified when they post new opportunities, host an event, or partake in event here at Tufts!
+Follow the employer(s) of interest on Handshake and LinkedIn.
+On Handshake, you’ll be the first to be notified when they post new opportunities, host an event, or partake in events here at Tufts!

 You can always refer back to the Tufts Career Guide for resources and advice on all stages of the career exploration process.